googleapis/gapic-generator/README.md

 Each of these steps are described in more detail below.

-### Setup for building from source and running directly
+### Set up prerequisites for building from source and running directly

 First, you need to install protoc if you don't have it yet: see [protocol-compiler-installation](https://github.com/google/protobuf#protocol-compiler-installation).